- healthcare advisory

 - CQC criminal prosecution of NHS Trust for breach of Regulation 12

-If you have any queries following your CQC inspection you can call Hempsons social care legal advice on 01423 724056 quoting ‘social care advice line’ or email firstname.lastname@example.org for up to 15 minutes of free preliminary advice.
+For queries following your CQC inspection, call our social care legal advice on 01423 724056 quoting ‘social care advice line’ or email firstname.lastname@example.org for 30 minutes of free preliminary advice.

 March has seen a big focus on the Fundamental Standards of Care for our Social Care team and we wanted to share the information with you to help you navigate your way through the standards.